azimuttapp/azimutt/libs/aml/docs/relation.md

 ### Many to Many

-Relations with **many-to-many** cardinality are usually implemented with a join entity having two one-to-many relations like:
+Relations with **many-to-many** cardinality are usually implemented with a join entity having two many-to-one relations like:

 ```aml
 users